isinghranjeet/online-exam-app/README.md

 🚀 Deployment
 Deployed live via Vercel — automatic when pushing to the main branch.

-📸 Screenshots
-(Add some screenshots here to show the UI like login page, exam interface, results page.)

 🔮 Future Enhancements
 Authentication & authorization (JWT, NextAuth)